 What is RFID and Why Do I Need to Block it?

-Identity theft via RFID readers is growing.
 You can protect your personal data with the use of RFID blocking wallets and RFID blocking passport covers.
 These items contain a metal fiber mesh that makes a “cage” around the chip that radio waves cannot penetrate.
-About 200 million credit and identification cards now have RFID technology embedded into them.
-All US Passports issued since October 2006 also have RFID chips in them.
+All US Passports issued since October 2006 have RFID chips in them.
 The chip contains all the data that is on the first page including your photo.
-A growing number of states (New York, Michigan, Washington, Vermont) are now issuing special driver’s licenses “enhanced” with long range RFID chips.
+A growing number of states (New York, Michigan, Washington, Vermont) are now issuing special driver’s licenses “enhanced” with long-range RFID chips.

 How Does RFID Work?

-If your card is equipped with PayWave or blink, indicated by a logo on the front or back of the card, then it has an RFID chip embedded in it.
+This is the important part if your card is equipped with PayWave or blink, indicated by a logo on the front or back of the card, then it has an RFID chip embedded in it.
 The absence of a PayPass logo, however, does not mean that your card does not have an RFID chip—call the customer service number on the back of your card.
 If you cannot get an answer from your bank you should protect your cards anyway to ensure that you do not fall victim to identity theft.
 Imagine how the theft of your identity while traveling could negatively impact your trip!
 You should be concerned if you carry an American Express Card, Visa, Discover, MasterCard or a passport.
-Learn more here to determine of your cards are RFID enabled.

 Video Demonstration of RFID Pickpockets